-12. The Expert Group is also developing a report on best practices on data flows and global data reporting.
-An initial draft will be finalized by mid-February and will be available to the Commission as a background document.
-It will be a living document, to be updated as new best practices are identified.
-The best practices presented in the document were taken from several key inputs provided to the Group, including: (a) a series of case studies conducted by the Group in 2017 on data flows and data reporting from the national to regional and international levels, for seven representative global indicators; (b) data flow pilot studies prepared under the auspices of the Conference of European Statisticians steering group on statistics for the Sustainable Development Goals; (c) a series of case studies on best practices for data flows conducted in five African countries by Botswana, Cameroon, Ethiopia, Ghana and the United Republic of Tanzania.
-The results from the studies were shared with the Group at its eighth meeting, and key results from them will be incorporated into the background document.

-13. In addition, the Secretariat has continued to update the data collection calendars, the list of focal points for Sustainable Development Goal indicators in custodian agencies and the list of Sustainable Development Goal data contact persons in national statistical offices.
-The former two are available at https://unstats.un.org/sdgs/.
-The latter is shared by the Secretariat directly with custodian agencies to ensure that national statistical offices are kept informed, via email, when custodian agencies are collecting, processing and disseminating data for Sustainable Development Goal indicators.
+- 12. The Expert Group is also developing a report on best practices on data flows and global data reporting.
+An initial draft will be finalised by mid-February and will be available to the Commission as a background document.
+This will be a living document, being updated as new best practices are identified.
+The best practices presented in the document were pulled from several key inputs provided to the Expert Group, including: (a) A series of case studies conducted by the Expert Group in 2017 on data flows and data reporting from the national to regional and international levels, for seven representative global indicators; (b) Data flow pilot studies prepared under the auspices of Conference of European Statisticians' Steering group on Statistics for SDGs; (c) A series of case studies on best practices for data flows conducted in five African countries by Botswana, Cameroon, Ethiopia, Ghana and United Republic of Tanzania.
+The results from these studies were shared with the Group at its eighth meeting, and key results from them will be incorporated into the background document. - 13.
+In addition, the Secretariat has continued to update the data collection calendars, the list of focal points for SDG indicators in custodian agencies and the list of National Statistical Office SDG data contact persons.
+The former two are available at the following website: https://unstats.un.org/sdgs/.
+The latter is shared by the Secretariat directly with custodian agencies to ensure National Statistical Offices are kept informed, via email, when custodian agencies are collecting, processing and disseminating data for SDG indicators.